UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Related Works

-\textbf{Cleavage Site Prediction.} The early prediction of enzyme-catalyzed cleavage sites relied on substrate sequence patterns, such as CAT3~\cite{CAT3} and Screen-Cap3~\cite{ScreenCap3}, etc. Recently, machine learning-based methods such as Procleave~\cite{procleave} and ProsperousPlus~\cite{ProsperousPlus} begin incorporating substrate structural features to capture the preferences of cleavage sites.
-Deep learning methods subsequently revolutionized the field, with studies like DeepCleave~\cite{DeepCleave} and DeepDigest~\cite{yang2021deepdigest} introducing convolutional neural networks and transfer learning to predict protease-specific substrates and cleavage sites, while DeepNeuropePred~\cite{WANG2024309} demonstrated the application of protein language models in neuropeptide cleavage prediction.
-However, the aforementioned methods are all enzyme-specific models, which are only applicable to an individual target enzyme.
-The crucial information of enzymes' active sites are not considered either.
-Therefore, we propose the unified cleavage site predictor enhanced with active-site knowledge.
+\textbf{Cleavage Site Prediction.} Early prediction of enzyme-catalyzed cleavage sites relied on substrate sequence motifs, such as CAT3~\cite{CAT3} and Screen-Cap3~\cite{ScreenCap3}.
+Subsequent works including Procleave~\cite{procleave} and ProsperousPlus~\cite{ProsperousPlus} began to integrate substrate structural features to better capture enzymatic preferences.
+Deep learning approaches such as DeepCleave~\cite{DeepCleave}, DeepDigest~\cite{yang2021deepdigest}, and DeepNeuropePred~\cite{WANG2024309} further advanced the field by leveraging CNNs and protein language models.
+However, these are enzyme-specific models, applicable only to individual targets and often ignoring active-site information.
+Building on these developments and contextualized by the Protap benchmark, we propose a unified cleavage-site predictor enhanced with explicit active-site knowledge.